ContinUSE/openstack-on-coreos/README.md

 ## VM Migration

 If you want to compute node fail test, YOU NEED TO VM MIGRATION.
-If one VM ran on core-05 and your new service of compute@1.service run on core-04, you will need the following the action on controller node.
+If one VM ran on compute-01 and your new service of compute.service run on compute-02, you will need the following the action on controller node.
 ```
 On controller
-$ nova evacuate demo01 core-04 –-on-shared-storage
+$ nova evacuate demo01 compute-02 –-on-shared-storage
 ```
 Confirm to access the dashboard for migration VM.